-A root canal infection usually occurs in teeth already chipped, cracked, fractured or weakened by cavities or gum disease.
-Bacteria infiltrate the interior of the tooth and infect the nerve and pulp.
-Since the purpose of the tooth’s nerve is only to feel pain—and determine hot or cold temperatures—you begin to experience continual pain and extreme sensitivity to temperatures.
-Left untreated, root canal infection can “kill” the tooth.
-Essentially this means that the tooth will no longer be able to absorb nutrients to remain healthy, but it also means the pain subsides.
-Some patients mistakenly believe this means their tooth is better.
-However, left untreated the infection can spread to other teeth or into your blood stream.
-If you even suspect a toothache may be indicative of root canal infection, contact Waterbury Smiles today.
+A root canal infection usually occurs in teeth already chipped, cracked, fractured, or weakened by cavities or gum disease.
+Bacteria infiltrate the interior of the tooth and infect the nerves and pulp.
+Essentially, this means that the tooth will no longer be able to absorb nutrients to remain healthy, but the pain also subsides.
+Some patients mistakenly believe their tooth has improved.
+However, if left untreated, the infection can spread to other teeth or into your bloodstream.
+If you suspect a toothache may be indicative of a root canal infection, contact Waterbury Smiles today.

-At our Waterbury dental practice, we want to alleviate your toothache discomfort with root canal therapy.
-One of our caring dental team will ensure that you’re completely relaxed for your treatment.
-Your comfort is our priority, and we will do all that we can to ensure you feel at ease during your appointment.
+At our dental practice, we want to alleviate your toothache discomfort with root canal therapy in Waterbury.
+One of our caring dental team members will ensure that you’re completely relaxed during your treatment.
+Your comfort is our priority.

-When you visit our office for root canal treatment, we will thoroughly examine your tooth and the surrounding teeth and gums to determine the extent of the infection.
-For patients with severe infection, we have to remove infected tissue and administer a course of antibiotics before completing root canal treatment.
+When you visit our dentist in Waterbury for root canal treatment, we will thoroughly examine your tooth and the surrounding teeth and gums to determine the extent of the infection.
+For patients with a severe infection, we have to remove compromised tissue and administer a course of antibiotics before completing root canal treatment.

 A root canal consists of four parts.
-First a tiny opening is made in the tooth through which the infected pulp and nerves can be removed.
-Then, the infected tissues are extracted and the tooth is cleaned and filed smooth.
-The hollow is then filled with gutta percha, a biocompatible dental filling.
+First, a tiny opening is made in the tooth through which the infected pulp and nerves can be removed.
+Then, they are extracted, and the tooth's canals are cleaned out.
+The hollow area is then filled with gutta-percha, a biocompatible dental filling.
 Finally, your tooth is resealed, shaped, and restored to a natural look and feel.

 Waterbury Smiles always wants to make sure you have the best smile possible.
 That’s why we often recommend the addition of a porcelain crown to protect and strengthen your treated tooth.
-Crowns help protect your tooth from further damage and diminish the possibility of reinfection.
+Crowns help prevent further damage and diminish the possibility of reinfection.

 Root Canal FAQs

 Are you preparing for a root canal in Waterbury?
 If you’re like most patients, you probably have a lot of questions about the process and what you can expect after the procedure is complete.
-Below you will find a list of FAQs about root canals that will give you greater insight into how root canals work and why they’re considered a safe and effective solution to saving natural teeth.
+Below, you will find a list of FAQs about root canals that will give you greater insight into how they work and why they’re considered a safe and effective solution to save natural teeth.
 If you have any additional questions or would like to schedule an appointment with Dr. Marini, please do not hesitate to contact our office.